flamedfury/flamedfury.com/src/posts/2023/2023-01-31-monthly-recap.md

 ---
 title: 'Monthly Recap: January 2023'
 description: Hello web surfers and welcome to January's recap.
 It's been an exciting month refreshing existing content and adding new content.
 tags:
   - monthly recap
+  - now
 date: 2023-01-31
 ---